pranshugaba/hugo-website/content/maths/determinacy-of-games-with-perfect-information/index.md

 We partition the set $X$ into two sets: $X_1$ and $X_2$.
 If the game is in state $x$, and  $x \in X_i$, then it is Player $i$'s turn to play next.

+### Plays

 In addition to the set of states, we also need a set of rules to describe the rules of the game.
 The rules tell us that if the game is in state $x$, then what are the possible next states the game could go to.
 In order words, theses are the legal moves available to the players.

+### Objectives

 It will be convenient to represent this information as a directed graph $T$.
 The vertices of the graph are the states of the game.
 Let $x_0$ be the initial state of the game.

+### Strategies

 For each state $x$, if there is a legal move that move the game to a different state $x'$, then the graph has an directed edge from $x$ to $x'$.
 The out-neighbours of $x$ are all the states that one is allowed to go to from $x$.
 Note that $x_0$ has no in-edges.
 All other states have exactly one in-edge each.

 For each state $x$ that is not the initial state, we denote by $f(x)$ the _predecessor state_ of $x$.
 That is, if the game is in state $x$, then it must have been in state $f(x)$ in the previous turn.
 Now, for each state $x$, the inverse $f^{-1}(x)$ denotes the set of states that can be the next-states of $x$.

+We will look at both finite games and infinite games.
+Finite games are those that end after finitely many moves, whereas infinite games go on for infinitely many moves.
+Most games that we play end are finite.

 For each state $x$ in $X$, there is exactly one path from $x_0$ to $x$ in the graph.
 We can find this path by repeatedly applying $f$ starting from $x$ until we eventually reach $x_0$.
 Therefore, the graph $T$ is a tree rooted at $x_0$.
 The notation $T$ now makes sense.